Rekjal/projTapRoomReactWithRedux/README.md

 1. Clone this repository.

-2. To run program, do `npm install' and "npm run start'
+2. To run program, do `npm install --save-exact react-scripts@3.2.0`, `npm install' and "npm run start'

 ## Known Bugs